gausby/processes_presentation/README.md

 :ok
 ```

-It recieved a `:DOWN`-message in its message box with information about which Pid failed and for what reason.
+It recieved a `:DOWN`-message in its mailbox with information about which Pid failed and for what reason.

 Trapping failures